-Service Attribute Qualitative Description Current LOS (2020) Scope Description, which may include maps, of the user groups or areas of the municipality that are connected to the municipal water system All water users are located in the Village of Chalk River.
-However, not all properties located in Chalk River are connected to the network.
-See Appendix C for a map of Chalk River.
-Description, which may include maps, of the user groups or areas of the municipality that have fire flow Access to fire flow is limited to the Village of Chalk River.
-However, not all properties located in Chalk River are connected to the network.
-See Appendix C for a map of Chalk River.
-Reliability Description of boil water advisories and service interruptions The Town has not experienced any service interruptions in 2020.
+Service Attribute Qualitative Description Current LOS (2020) Scope Description, which may include maps, of the user groups or areas of the municipality that are connected to the municipal water system See Appendix C Description, which may include maps, of the user groups or areas of the municipality that have fire flow See Appendix C Reliability Description of boil water advisories and service interruptions The Town has not experienced any service interruptions in 2020.
 The Town follows Ontario's Drinking Water Quality Management Standard (DWQMS).
 The Town delivers boil water advisories to affected households.